 - Infectious Peritonitis.

-Your vet will base the cat’s diagnosis on symptoms, medical history and blood and urine tests.
+When assessing cat renal failure, your vet will base the cat’s diagnosis on symptoms, medical history and blood and urine tests.
 Usually these diagnostics are enough.
 However in some cases your vet may utilise radiographs, ultrasounds or dye studies.
 If the results are still dubious, your vet may want a surgical biopsy of the kidneys affected.

-Treatment focuses on the removal of circulating toxins first.
+Treatment for cat renal failure focuses on the removal of circulating toxins first.
 Then your vet will attempt to restore the electrolyte balance.
 This is usually achieved by the administration of IV fluids.
 The short-term treatment will last between 1 and 4 days.
 If your cat’s ARF is a result of drug reaction or toxin exposure, your cat’s stomach must be emptied ASAP.
 This will be followed by an administrated of activated charcoal.
 After treatment, your vet may suggest nutritional support for your cat.
 This will help if your cat has had problems with persistent vomiting.

 All treatment plans for ARF will vary.
 However, your vet will choose the most aggressive for the best chance of recovery.
 The long-term prognosis will depend on the cause of ARF.
 Infection-induced ARF is easier to treat than if the cause was a toxic substance.
 Each case is different based on the kidney’s capacity to regenerate.
 Your vet will provide you with an accurate prognosis after treatment.